The Armory Show 2024

 About

-Silverlens is pleased to announce its participation in The Armory Show 2024, showcasing works by seven, mid-career Southeast Asian artists: Patricia Perez Eustaquio, Kawayan de Guia, Gregory Halili, Mit Jai Inn, Wawi Navarroza, Renato Orara, and Pow Martinez.
+Silverlens New York is pleased to announce its participation in The Armory Show 2024 from 5 to 8 September 2024, showcasing works by nine, mid-career Southeast Asian artists: Tosh Basco, Keka Enriquez, Patricia Perez Eustaquio, Kawayan de Guia, Gregory Halili, Mit Jai Inn, Wawi Navarroza, Renato Orara, and Pow Martinez.
 Through the presentation, the gallery aims to place these artists within the broader framework of the contemporary art dialogue, increasing global awareness and access to their works and histories.

 Alongside her solo exhibition at Silverlens New York, opening September 5, Patricia Perez Eustaquio’s mixed fiber textile works adorn the gallery’s booth at The Armory Show.
 In these works, Eustaquio merges the traditionally feminine language of textile with the historically masculine field of painting.
 In transforming meaning and historical contexts through tactile, familiar materials, the layered fiber works provide commentary on the mutability of perception.
 In addition to silk, cotton, and more, Eustaquio incorporates abaca, or Manila hemp, a plant native to the Philippines and a major trade commodity in the colonial era.
 Abaca fiber is both fine enough to be woven into fabric for clothing and tapestry and strong enough to be used for shipping cordage, as it has been for centuries—shipping ropes from Manila hemp were not only featured in the almost two hundred galleons built in various Philippine shipping yards and plied the Manila-Acapulco trade route, but also in the thousands of paraws, balangays, and other boats that generations of Filipinos used for trade and travel around the Asian seas.